pontakornp/slack-phrase-tracking/README.md

 6. Send a command /deletephrase to delete that phrase
 7. When someone in that channel mention that pharse again, the bot will **not** DM the user this time

+### Steps to Run the App Locally
+Note: the app is already running in Heroku and the bot Slack Event API and commands are linked with Heroku domain.
+The step below would work locally if localhost (or proxy of it) is linked with Slack app.
+- Run 'docker-compose up'

 ### Technologies
 - Flask/Python
 - MySQL
 - Docker
 - Slack API
 - Heroku

+### Other details
+- The application is hosted in Heroku https://blooming-sea-92675.herokuapp.com/
+- Slack app associated with the bot can be joined via https://join.slack.com/t/vgs-space/shared_invite/zt-dspmprcx-8eNjGl~TLSclzR3RawVbrw